nathanfx330/redleaf/readme.md

 ## Setup & Installation

-It's **strongly recommend** using Conda (via Miniconda) to manage the environment, as it simplifies the installation of complex scientific and data processing packages.
+Using **Conda** is strongly recommended to manage the environment, as it simplifies the installation of complex scientific and data processing packages.

 ### Option 1: Using Conda (Recommended)